turi-code/userguide/deployment/pred-working-with-objects.md

 deployment.remove('get-similar-products')
 ```

+Note that this call will fail if the model is also serving an existing endpoint (see [chapter about experimentation](pred-experimentation.html)).

 ##### Working with an Existing Predictive Service Deployment

 In some cases, multiple teams or team members may wish to collaborate on a